Opening Bell Analyst Calls Briefing for Tuesday, November 1, 2022

 Downgrades:

-> DaVita (DVA) downgraded to Hold from Buy at Deutsche Bank; tgt lowered to $72

-> Inovio Pharma (INO) downgraded to Underperform from Neutral at BofA Securities; tgt $2
+> Air France-KLM (AFLYY) downgraded to Underperform from Neutral at Exane BNP Paribas

-> Instil Bio (TIL) downgraded to Hold from Buy at Truist; tgt lowered to $6
+> Centerspace (CSR) downgraded to Neutral from Buy at Compass Point; tgt lowered to $75

-> Varonis Systems (VRNS) downgraded to Hold from Buy at Craig Hallum
+> Ero Copper (ERO) downgraded to Neutral from Sector Outperform at CIBC

-> Ventas (VTR) downgraded to Outperform from Strong Buy at Raymond James; tgt lowered to $46
+> Resideo (REZI) downgraded to In-line from Outperform at Imperial Capital; tgt $27

-> Welltower (WELL) downgraded to Outperform from Strong Buy at Raymond James; tgt lowered to $70
+> TPG RE Finance Trust (TRTX) downgraded to Neutral from Buy at BTIG Research

 Others: